 Cactus plants tend to do the majority of their growth in the warmer seasons.
 This is when they need supplemental moisture to fuel that growth.
-Spring and summer plants need to be irrigated enough to avoid wrinkled leaves, pads and stems and promote new cell production, flowering and fruiting if applicable.
+Spring and summer plants need to be irrigated enough to avoid wrinkled leaves, pads, and stems, and to promote new cell production, flowering, and fruiting if applicable.
 In late fall and winter, plants are in their resting state and need just enough water to get them through the season.
 During this period, potting soil or in-ground soil should be allowed to dry out between watering.

-However, plants located just by the hot, dry air of a furnace or in full sun will dry more quickly than those in other locations and may require a bit more moisture to withstand those drying conditions.
+However, plants located near the hot dry air of a furnace or in full sun will dry more quickly than those in other locations and may require a bit more moisture to withstand those arid conditions.
 In spring and summer, plants need more moisture and average cactus plant watering should take place once per week or more frequently.
 This is why well-draining soil is important because any extra moisture can move away from sensitive roots.

 How to Water a Cactus